777388/GithubStoppedThis/README.md

 Useful with CertSurf or SilCertSurfer as its constantly making port readout files.

 Trying stopping the processes, no luck on it working, though manually updating the github repository without the program still works.
+As in Code in Terminal still allows terminal updating repository